kikobr/ProtoSparker/README.md

 Open your layout inside Figma or Sketch and rename the layers you want to interact with using the References as a guideline.
 Try adding a scrollable layer by renaming a group layer to "scroll".

 - Import this project inside Framer.js
-- Download protoSparker.coffee and place it into your project/modules folder.
+- Download `dist/ProtoSparker.js` and place it into your project/modules folder.
 - Import protoSparker module inside your project's file and instantiate it:

 ```coffeescript